mana-ui/form/README.md

 First arg is a callback, which receives the changed value, and you can set any other fields in the callback.
 Listen to field a by pass fieldRef of A to second argument.

 form.listen make sure A and B updates renders in same batch.

+Usually the value of associate update is valid or reset to default empty.
+In the later case, it is annoying to yell at user to fill the required field, since it is not changed by user directly.
+So associate update doesn't trigger validation.

 form.listen can also subscribe to any form data changes by omit second argument: